lsendecki/wcLiveBoard/README.md

 Set container is used under the hood.
 Thanks to that we ensure set-theoretic uniqueness of team gatherings that are put into memory.

 All the stored elements are of OngoingMatch type.
-They can mimic DB entities as well, however we deliberately avoid the existence of an individual Scoreboard object.
-Instead, there is a component-alike service class called ScoreboardService which provides an interface for all the expected operations.
+They can mimic DB entities as well.
+There is an individual Scoreboard object that encapsulates component-alike class called ScoreboardService.
+Scoreboard class provides an interface for all the expected operations.

 Date and time of the beginning of a match can easily be generated automatically provided that (assuming) the match is added to the scoreboard at the same time when a game is started on the pitch.